Azure/azure-functions-on-container-apps/README.md

 ### 📊 Dynamic Scaling
 - Scale to zero during idle periods
-- Scale to dozens of containers under high load
+- Scale to 1000s of containers under high load
 - Event-based scaling with platform-managed triggers

 ## Common Use Cases